-With summer almost upon us, we are getting lots of calls on strategic planning.
-We often say that the point of a strategic plan isn’t to create a piece of paper; it is about creating momentum for your organization.
-So, we believe this increase in interest is very much connected to some important shifts in the sector.
-Many nonprofits are using strategic planning as a tool to ensure their organization stays relevant and impacts the communities and clients they serve.
+With the new year in full swing, we are getting lots of calls on strategic planning and retreats.
+We often say that the point of a strategic plan isn’t to create a piece of paper; it is about creating clarity and momentum for your organization.
+So, we believe this rise in interest is very much connected to using 2022 as a golden opportunity to reset post-pandemic and incorporate some of the shifts that have occurred in the past few years.
+Many nonprofits also use strategic planning as a tool to ensure their organization stays relevant and impacts the communities and clients they serve.
 To help you make the most of your strategic planning conversations, we collected your most pressing questions and quizzed our staff for their best answers.

 How often should a strategic plan be created?

 Five years used to be the standard.
 In the last few years, we have seen a definite shift to a shorter time span of two or three years.
-However, we recommend that every organization review their plan quarterly, track progress toward goals, and reassess their relevancy and timing in terms of any environmental shifts.
-We also highly recommend an annual strategic planning “refresh” to examine internal and external dynamics that could impact the organization.
+However, we recommend that every organization review their plan quarterly, track progress toward goals and reassess their relevancy and timing in terms of any environmental shifts.
+In the last year, we have even shifted some of our clients toward a “battleplan” to provide a short-term action plan.
+We always highly recommend an annual strategic planning “refresh” to examine internal and external dynamics that could impact the organization.

 What type of planning process should we follow?
 Is it always the same?

 It depends.
 First, if your last strategic planning process was extensive and your environment has not shifted much, you can do a “refresh” and focus more of your attention on execution rather than planning.
 However, if your environment has shifted and you need objective feedback to make sure you are on the right track, we strongly encourage a more extensive review of internal and external research to build a new plan.
-Second, if you have accomplished a majority of the goals in your existing strategic plan, you most likely have a good tracking process, including a dashboard.
-If you have not accomplished most of your strategic plan’s goals or you don’t use the strategic plan to guide decision-making, you may want to re-evaluate the role of planning and execution in your organization.
-You may need a third-party to help develop a change management process that will lead to better planning, prioritization and execution of your organization’s key goals.
+Second, your planning process should be determined by how well you have accomplished what you have set out in your existing plan.
+If you have accomplished a majority of the goals in your existing strategic plan, you most likely have a good planning as well as tracking process that includes some form of dashboard.
+If you have not accomplished most of your strategic plan’s goals or you don’t use the strategic plan to guide decision-making, you may want a more extensive planning process to recalibrate.
+You may need a third party to help develop a change management process that will lead to better planning, prioritization and execution of your organization’s key goals.

 What type of research should the planning process include?

 Whatever process you follow should include an objective internal and external assessment.
-It should cover the core areas of a high-impact (impact, branding and high-performance (revenue, operations organization and describe the connection between strategy and culture).
+It should cover the core areas of a high-impact (impact, branding) and high-performance (revenue, governance, operations) organization and describe the connection between strategy and culture.
 It can include a variety of tools – surveys, focus groups, comparable/best practice research and interviews.
 As with all data collection, you have to consider the value of the tool relative to its cost.
 Ask yourself, where will you get your greatest insights?
 Who needs to be involved?
 Ideally, you use both quantitative and qualitative analysis to cross-reference and validate themes, and to build a concrete argument around prioritization.
-We typically start with an internal survey that we benchmark against other nonprofits to decide where to start, where to focus and how deep to go.
+We typically start by using the internal survey we conducted to determine the type of plan to also benchmark against other nonprofits and inform decisions about where to start, where to focus and how deep to go.

 How long should the planning process last?